 During the season we train twice a week at The City Academy, Bristol and Shine Community Sports Hall, Henleaze.
 Current training details are below:

 Shine Community Sports Hall

 If you would like to make an enquiry please use the details in the Contact Us section below.

 Korfball is a great social way to keep fit and we’re always looking for new members.
-After your first 3 free training sessions the costs are as follows:
+After your first month of free training sessions the costs are as follows: